Frequently Asked Questions

 First Session Enrollment

-During his or her first session, it is strongly recommended that a student only enrolls in one online class to allow the student to adjust to the pace, software, and expectations of Maranatha Online courses.
+During his or her first session, it is strongly recommended that a student only enroll in one online class to allow the student to adjust to the pace, software, and expectations of Maranatha Online courses.

 First Week Participation